Back to Insurance Topics

 Issue: Municipal securities are issued by states or local governments to fund a variety of government expenditures and investments including transportation and transit, water and sewer, electric and gas utility, higher education, housing and development, school districts, and medical facilities.
 The two major categories of municipal bonds, general obligation and revenue bonds, are distinguished by their sources of repayment.
 General obligation bonds are secured by the full faith, credit and taxing power of a governmental entity and present the lowest historical default risk and the lowest loss given default.
 In contrast, the source of repayment of revenue bonds is restricted to a specified revenue stream, which is derived from the operation of a financed project, discretionary appropriations, grants or a dedicated specialized tax.

-Overview: The U.S. insurance industry is a major institutional investor in the $4.0 trillion municipal securities market (as of 4Q2022).
-U.S. insurer holdings of municipal bonds decreased to a book/adjusted carrying value (BACV) of $505 billion at year-end 2022 from $512.8 billion at year-end 2021.
+Overview: The U.S. insurance industry is a major institutional investor in the $4.2 trillion municipal securities market (as of 3Q2024).
+U.S. insurance companies holdings of municipal bonds decreased to a book/adjusted carrying value (BACV) of $467.5 billion at year-end 2023 from $504.8 billion at year-end 2022.
+According to the "2024 Municipal Market Year in Review" report by the Municipal Securities Rulemaking Board (MSRB), banks and insurance companies further reduced their municipal bond holdings by 5% over the first nine months of 2024.

 Municipal bonds are one of the largest bond types for insurers, representing 10% of the industry's total bond exposure.
-In 2022, property and casualty (P/C) companies accounted for the largest municipal bond investments at $263 billion, followed by life companies at $218 billion.
+At the end of Q32024, property and casualty (P/C) companies accounted for municipal bond outstanding at $215.5 billion, followed by life companies at $184.7 billion.
 P/C companies have tended to be more active in the municipal bond market than life companies due to the tax-exempt status of most municipal bonds.
-P/C companies' municipal holdings, as a percentage of total U.S. insurer municipal bond exposure, have declined year-over-year (YOY), to 52% in 2022 from 54% in 2021.
-Life companies' exposure, meanwhile, increased to about 43% in 2022 from 41% in 2021.

 Actions